tophat8855/rails-practice-nested-resources-companies/README.md

 ## Exercise

-We have passengers, we have suitcases, but how to we tell which suitcase belongs to which passenger!!??
+We have companies, we have events, but how to we tell which event belongs to which company!!??

-Use nested resources to nest suitcases under passengers.
+Use nested resources to nest events under companies.

 `bundle`, `rake db:create db:migrate db:seed` to get up and running.